JohanKarnell/ExtractZip/README.md

 ##Description
 ExtractZip consists of a pipeline used to extract a .zip file.

-ExtractZip component
+##ExtractZip component
-Extracts a .zip files entries to one file per entry.
+The ExtractZip component extracts .zip file entries to one file per entry.

 _No parameters_